 Altogether more than 30 species of native tree and shrub species were planted.
-Among the planted fruit trees, also 2 service trees (Sorbus domestica) were planted, which is a relatively rare fruit tree.
-Monitoring of bird species showed that 39 registered bird species find hunting or nesting territory in the area, including several rare species, for example the Eurasia Hobby (Falco subbuteo) - a species of national importance (rare - R).
-The Green Toad (Bufo viridis), a species of European importance (rare - R), breeds in the pond.
-The premises are increasingly suitable for school excursions, due to the addition of various elements, including educational.
-In 2019, for example, two wooden gutters were added to the pond, demonstrating the retention of water in various natural environments.
+Among the planted fruit trees, 2 service trees (Sorbus domestica) were planted, which is a relatively rare fruit tree.
+The bird survey showed that 39 bird species have a settled hunting or nesting territory in the area, including several rare species, for example the Eurasian hobby (Falco subbuteo) - a species of national importance.
+The green toad (Bufo viridis), a species of European importance, breeds in the pond.
+The premises are increasingly suitable for school excursions thanks to the addition of various educational elements.
+In 2019, for example, two wooden gutters were added to the pond, demonstrating the retention of water in natural environments.
 In the years 2018 and 2019, the Biodiversity Day event was organized in the premises.
-Each event was attended by more than a hundred pupils and teachers from several primary schools in the region.
+Each event was attended by more than a hundred students and teachers from several primary schools in the region.

 Motivation and goals

-Protection of the environment and promotion of biodiversity has long been one of Veolia's commitments to sustainable development.
-By implementation of this project we wish to contribute to biodiversity preservation in a practical way and also demonstrate that large technical premises can be beneficial to our environment too.
-Veolia would also like to motivate other companies, educate pupils and the public and improve the quality of the working environment for its employees.
+The protection of the environment and the promotion of biodiversity has long been one of Veolia's commitments to sustainable development.
+By implementing this project we wish to contribute to biodiversity preservation in a practical way and also demonstrate that large company premises can be beneficial to our environment too.
+Veolia would also like to motivate other companies, educate students and the general public and improve the quality of the work environment for its employees.

 Characteristics of the area

 The premises are located on the alluvial plain of the Hron River at the bottom of the Zvolen Basin.
-To the east and west it is surrounded by several hilly areas.
-The predominant natural vegetation in this locality were originally ash-elm oak forests - the so-called hard floodplain forests (Geobotanical Map of Slovakia, 1986).
+To the east and west it is surrounded by several hills.
+The predominant natural vegetation in this area were originally ash-elm oak forests - the so-called hardwood floodplain forests.
 In the immediate vicinity of the area, on undulating plains and hills, the original natural vegetation type was Carpathian oak forests.

-Mowing of meadows (2 employees) and cooperation with Ekopolis - appr.
+Mowing of meadows (2 employees) and activities in cooperation with Ekopolis - appr.
 3 workdays per month from April until October.

 Costs for design and maintenance

-In 2019, the project of biodiversity measures was interlinked with the BooGI-BOP project by transfer of experience of the partners and in the field of communication.
-Among other things, representatives of partner organizations in the BooGI-BOP project visited the premises during a PTM in Banská Bystrica in June 2019.
-This case is also the first example of good practice in the BooGI-BOP project from Slovakia.
+In 2019, the project of biodiversity measures was interlinked with the BooGI-BOP project by transfer of experiences and communication between the partners.
+Among other things, representatives of partner organizations of the BooGI-BOP project visited the premises during in June 2019.
+This case is also the first example of good practice in the BooGI-BOP project in Slovakia.